nooblag/nerdwiki/Git.md

 ## Branches

-Checking out a new branch
+### Checking out a new branch

 `git checkout -b development`

-## Add files, then commit changes -
+### Add all files, then commit changes -

 `git add .`

 `git commit -m 'Added files to development branch.'`

-## List all branches with -
+### List all branches with -

 `git branch`

-## Change branches with -
+### Change branches with -

 `git checkout master` (or whatever branch you want)

+## Merging

-## Merge branches (this example is merging development branch with master branch, make sure you've checked out the master branch first) -
+Merge branches (this example is merging development branch with master branch, make sure you've checked out the master branch first) -

 `git merge development`

 ## Cloning a repo from remote server

-Make sure you've checked out another branch on the remote serverthat isn't the master branch, say a development branch, otherwise you'll get an error.
+Make sure you've checked out another branch on the remote server that isn't the master branch, say a development branch, otherwise you'll get an error.

 `git clone ssh://user@loe.org:/git/repo nameofbranch`